Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 ## 2.3 Resource Threshold Limit
 The resouce limits are automitcally dervied from the system configurations.
 Memory usage:

- -  Overall memory usage  thresholds are drived from the system memory
-	- INFO -  70%  of system memory
-	 - WARN -  80%  of system memory
-	 - CRITICAL -  90%  of system memory

- - Per process usage Memory threshold is derived from 30% system memory
-	 - INFO - 30%  of system memory
-	 - WARN - 40%  of system memory
-	 - CRITICAL - above 50% of system memory

-CPU threshold limits:
--  The CPU threshold limit is considered as duration of Sampling interval in which the process high CPU condition detected.
-	- INFO -  70%  of High CPU
-	 - WARN -  80%  of  High CPU
-	 - CRITICAL -  90%  of High CPU

-Disk Parition Usage:
- - Overall partion usage thresholds are dervied as
-	- INFO -  70%  of partition size
-	 - WARN -  80%  of  partition size
-	 - CRITICAL -  90%  of partition size

 ## 2.5 Sampling Interval